Pudner's Nursing the Surgical Patient Elsevier eBook on VitalSource, 4th Edition

 Patients requiring neurosurgery.
 Patients requiring ophthalmic surgery.
 Patients requiring surgery to the ear, nose and throat.
 Patients requiring thyroid surgery.
 Care of the patient requiring cardiac interventions and surgery .
 Care of the patient requiring thoracic surgery.
 Patients requiring upper gastrointestinal surgery.
 Patients requiring colorectal and anal surgery.
 Patients requiring surgery on the renal and urinary tract.
 Patients requiring surgery on the male reproductive system.
 Patients requiring gynaecological surgery .
 Patients requiring breast surgery.
 Care of patients requiring vascular surgery.
 Patients requiring orthopaedic surgery.
 Patients requiring plastic surgery.

-Ian Peate, OBE, FRCN, EN(G) RGN, DipN(Lond), RNT B.Ed (Hons), MA, LLM, Head of School, School of Health Studies, Gibraltar Health Authority, Gibraltar; Editor in Chief British Journal of Nursing; Visiting Professor St George’s University of London and Kingston University London; Visiting Senior Clinical Fellow University of Hertfordshire, UK and Jay Macleod, BSc (Hons), DipHE ODP, PCTHE, Postgraduate Certificate in Coaching and Mentoring, Fellow of The Higher Education Academy, Lecturer and Placement Lead of Operating Department Practice Oxford Brookes University, Oxford, UK
+Ian Peate, OBE FRCN FRSPH EN(G) RGN DipN (Lond) RNT BEd(Hons) MA(Lond) LLM; International Paramedic; Community of Practice ( ICPoP), Visiting Professor St Georges University of London & Kingston University London, Visiting Professor Northumbria University, Visiting Snr Clinical Fellow Hertfordshire University, Honorary Member Advisory Board of Antara Society of Mental Health Sciences and Jay Macleod, BSc (Hons), DipHE ODP, PCTHE, Postgraduate Certificate in Coaching and Mentoring, Lecturer and Placement Lead of Operating Department Practice Oxford Brookes University, Oxford, UK